 We’ve reached perhaps the most perplexing part of the entire discussion.
 Even manufacturers call their iGPU (Integrated Graphics Card) an Integrated Graphics solution, further diluting the two terms.

 Plot twist: The Integrated Graphics Unit is actually a GPU and not a graphics card.
-It utilizes the system memory alongside the CPU and is not particularly skilled in producing high-quality graphics.
+It utilizes the system memory alongside the CPU and is not particularly skilled at producing high-quality graphics.

-To be fair, some recent iGPUs are more potent and are suitable for some modern games, even if they must be played at a lower resolution and graphic quality.
+To be fair, some recent iGPUs are more capable and are suitable for some modern games, even if they must be played at a decreased resolution and lowered visual quality.

 Graphics Card